Esri/dojo-theme-flat/README.md

   * [Stylus](http://learnboost.github.io/stylus/)
   * [Nib](http://visionmedia.github.io/nib/)
   * [A nice article on how to get started with Stylus](http://bootstrap.pk/tutorials/getting-started-with-stylus-css-pre-processor/)
-  * [Claro theme](https://github.com/kfranqueiro/dijit-claro-stylus) that this theme is modified from

 ## Issues
 #### Browser Support
   Only tested with Chrome (v36), FireFox (v31), IE 11 and IE 8, 9 with IE 11's emulation tool.